sydni/auth-workshop/README.md

 For this portion of our workshop we're going to make FirebaseApp that prompts the user to login and then displays their information afterwards.
 The outline of this component is in `firebaseApp.js`.
 Like in HW3 we'll work with firebase in a separate file: `firebaseui.js`.

 In `app.js` to make the content the FirebaseApp renders appear place the tag `<FirebaseApp />` after the facebook and google tags in the render function.
+And import FirebaseApp at the top :)

 ![fire](https://media.giphy.com/media/nrXif9YExO9EI/giphy.gif)